noamzilo/JustGptIt/ai_help/ai_github.md

 ## Branch Structure
 - main: Latest stable deployed versions for both backend and frontend
-- staging: (Misnamed) Used for new frontend release versions not yet in main
+- staging: (Misnamed, should be frontend) Used for new frontend release versions not yet in main
 - backend: Used for backend development and testing

 ## Code Structure